top of page

 • 1 scoop of vanilla protein powder (plant-based or grass-fed whey)

 Protein helps stabilize blood sugar, and it supports neurotransmitter production.
 Keeping your blood sugar regulated helps calm anxiety and OCD.
-See my favorite protein powders here.

 • 1 cup unsweetened almond milk (or coconut milk)

 Almond milk is a dairy-free alternative that’s easy on the gut.
 Some people with OCD and anxiety have food sensitivities or food intolerances to cow's milk.
 Therefore, avoiding dairy helps calm OCD and anxiety.
-You can learn more about how to discover if you have food sensitivities by reading my blog post, Functional Medicine Tests for OCD: Can Lab Tests Reveal Root Causes, here.
+You can learn more about how to discover if you have food sensitivities by reading my blog post, Functional Medicine Tests for OCD: Can Lab Tests Reveal Root Causes.

 • 1/2 cup frozen organic berries (blueberries, raspberries, and/or strawberries)